-Italian border Stitch is great for borders and edges.
+Italian border Stitch is perfect for borders and edges.
 You can work this stitch where you would normally use buttonhole to finish an edge.
-Worked in a compact manner it forms a neat line with the knot re-enforcing the edge.
+Worked in a compact manner, it forms a neat line, with the knot reinforcing the edge.

 Since this stitch is actually a variety of fly stitch it is very versatile.
-Italian border stitch can also we worked in a line, arranged in patterns or worked in a circle to create disk like flowers.
+Italian border stitch can also be worked in a line, arranged in patterns or worked in a circle to create disk-like flowers.

 I have also seen another variety of Italian knotted border stitch documented in Encyclopedia of Embroidery Stitches, Including Crewel by Marion Nichols, which has a second row of French knots worked along the top of the open sitches

 Italian knotted border stitch is actually a variety of Fly stitch and you begin the stitch in the same way.